 Killarney House has a long and complicated history.
 The original ‘Killarney House’ was home to the Earls of Kenmare and was built in the early 18th century.
 Known locally as ‘The Mansion’ – (how imaginative…), this sprawling structure was considered one of the finest mansions in Ireland at the time.
 The house succumbed to fire in 1913 and all that remains today are the stepped gardens and some of the original gate lodges.
 Knockreer House now occupies the site of the original ‘Killarney House’ and continues to enjoy the marvellous elevated views of Lough Leane and the McGillycuddy Reeks.

 After the fire that destroyed Killarney House, the Kenmare family relocated to a renovated stable block of the nearby ‘Kenmare House’.
 After the death of the last Earl of Kenmare in the 1950s, Kenmare House and its adjoining lands were sold to an American investor syndicate.
-Finally the property was purchased by Irish American property developer, John McShane and his wife Mary.
-The McShanes renamed the property ‘Killarney House’ and thus what we now know as ‘Killarney House’ came into being.
+Finally the property was purchased by Irish American property developer, John McShain and his wife Mary.
+The McShains renamed the property ‘Killarney House’ and thus what we now know as ‘Killarney House’ came into being.

-Over the intervening years, the McShane family used Killarney House as a summer home, and in their latter years as their primary residence.
+Over the intervening years, the McShain family used Killarney House as a summer home, and in their latter years as their primary residence.
 The family arranged for the property to be sold to the Irish state with a proviso that they would retain usage of the house and gardens for the rest of their lives.
-Following the death of Mrs McShane in 1998, Killarney House became a welcome addition to Killarney National Park.
+Following the death of Mrs McShain in 1998, Killarney House became a welcome addition to Killarney National Park.
 For a wonderful reference guide on the history of Killarney, check out Killarney History and Heritage book – a mine of information about Killarney.

 In the years that followed, Killarney House and Gardens fell into disrepair and neglect behind the high walls that encircled it. in 2014, the house and gardens were closed to the public to enable the extensive reconstruction works to be completed.
 Finally in 2016, Killarney House and Gardens was re-opened to the public.
 Following the opening of the Gardens, the house itself opened to the public in July 2017.
 Harking back to its former glories, the House and Gardens have been firmly re-established as a favourite with locals and visitors alike.